axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/portal-chat.rst

    setting **CHAT_RESPONSE_TIMEOUT** a number less than Nginx timeout to make chat work properly.

+4. Each tab uses one long-polling request for chat.
+Browsers limit the number of long-polling request for one domain, max number could be six or more.
+   To handle this limitation, Portal introduces Global setting **CHAT_MAX_CONNECTION**, default value is 3.
+   If fourth tab is open, chat in one inactive tab will be deactivated.
+If you select deactivated chat tab again, all chat information will be refreshed and chat is activated again, then chat in another tab will be deactivated.

 How to create a group chat
 --------------------------